selinamengg/master-project/README.md

+06/2025 paper of final project
-- 453 is emotions classification task (NLP)
+- 453 is an emotions classification task (NLP)
-- 460 is meal plan optimization using LP
+- 460 is a meal plan optimization using LP